Jevons Paradox and AI

 DeepSeek and Inference

 Microsoft CEO Satya Nadella invoked Jevons paradox in that context, arguing that as AI becomes more efficient and accessible, use can rise sharply.
-The point was not that every efficiency claim is equally verified.
+The point was not that every efficiency claim is equally verified, or that lower-cost models eliminate compute constraints.
 It was that cheaper capability can increase total consumption by widening the set of people, products, and institutions able to use AI.

 This is especially relevant to inference.
 Training runs are episodic, but inference can become continuous.
 A model that is cheap enough to answer every email, read every document, watch every meeting, generate every report, and operate every workflow creates demand that did not exist when AI was expensive and scarce.